RHeimbeck/SimpleInventory/README.md

 4. The mechanism for automatically removing expired items runs as a separate, stand-alone thread.
 This thread wakes-up every second to check the inventory for expired items.
 If an item has expired, it is removed from the data store, and a debug console message is displayed for notification.
 This 'expiring' mechanism does not take into account how many items are in the inventory so it could potentialy take a significant amount of time and resources to run if the data store contained a large amount of items.
 Ideally this mechanism would have built-in throttling so that it would not tie-up computer resources and the data repository.

 5. The REST API for the inventory system uses the basic HTTP verbs to provide CRUD data access (minus the 'U' at this time.).

+6. This demo app only supports routes for the Inventory system based on 'Label' parameter input at this time.
+This was done by modifying the default route template.
+For extensibility, this would need to be changed later so the default used 'id' as the parameter which is commonly used in REST apis.